-The OCR Computer Science course has three components.
-Components 1 and 2 are written examinations each worth 50% of the overall qualification which you will take in the summer of Year 11.
-You will cover the theory required for the examination across the two years.
-Component 3 is a programming project which is allocated 20 hours and the tasks are set by the exam board.
+The OCR Computer Science (J277) course has two components.
+Both components are written examinations each worth 50% of the overall qualification which you will take in the summer of Year 11.
+You will cover the theory required for the examination across the two years, some of which will be applied in practical lessons.
+You will also undertake several small programming projects to allow you to develop skills within the following areas when programming: design, write, test and refine.
+Your practical programming skills will be assessed in the Component 2 examination.
+WHICH subjects should I have an aptitude in?
 You should have a keen interest in computing and programming, as well as current and emerging technologies and how they work.
-You should also be able to work independently on tasks to interpret a scenario and then apply your knowledge and skills to solve problems in the controlled assessment units.
+You should also be able to work independently on tasks to interpret a scenario and then apply your knowledge and skills to solve programming problems.
 In order to help you with this, you will develop skills in designing algorithms and computer programming throughout the course.
 We would request that by the end of year 9 that you have a minimum projected maths grade of a 5.
+WHERE could this subject take me in the future?
 The course will develop critical thinking, analysis and problem-solving skills through the study of computer programming, giving you a fun and interesting way to develop these skills, which can be transferred to other subjects and even applied in day-to-day life.
 In this respect, the course provides excellent preparation for those of you who want to study or work in areas that rely on these skills, especially where they are applied to technical problems.
-These areas include engineering, financial and resource management, science and medicine.

-Mrs Bernadotte, Acting Head of Computer Science

-Design & Technology - Graphics
+These areas include computer science roles, engineering, financial and resource management, science and medicine.
+WHO do I need to speak to for more information?
+Mrs Dearing, Head of Computer Science Department Design & Technology - Graphics WHAT is this subject about?

 The new GCSE Design & Technology course will prepare you to participate confidently and successfully in our increasingly technological world.
 You will gain awareness and learn from the wider influences on design & technology including historical, social, cultural, environmental, mathematical and economic factors as well as new emerging technologies.
 You will get to work creatively when designing and making and apply technical and practical skills to all your work.
 You will learn core technical, designing and making principles and how to apply the iterative design process to problem solving using a wide range of materials, techniques and equipment.
 You will then study specialist principles in graphics in greater depth.
 You will learn a wide range of drawing, presentation, modelling and illustration techniques.
 These will include two and three dimensional drawings, such as isometric, orthographic, perspective, planometric and geometrical constructions.
 You will learn how to use and apply 2D/3D CAD and CAM, as well as focusing on industrial manufacturing techniques.
 You will also study printing methods, advertising techniques, sustainable design and smart materials and will then study the environmental impact of waste produced in packaging.
 This is a course aimed at potential graphic and product designers; there is an emphasis on producing finished 3D products by modelling them in graphic materials such as card, thin sheet plastic, foam board and other suitable materials.
 The difference between resistant materials and graphics is that final outcomes in graphics will relate more to packaging, promotion, conceptual modelling or advertising and will be of a prototype nature using mostly semi-rigid materials.
+WHY should I choose this subject?